Diffusion of Community Fact-Checked Misinformation on Twitter: Discussion

 \textbf{Limitations and future research:} Our work has a number of limitations, which provide promising opportunities for future research.
-First, similar to related studies \citeeg{Vosoughi.2018,Solovev.2022b}, we do not make causal claims.
+First, similar to related studies \cite[\eg,][]{Vosoughi.2018,Solovev.2022b}, we do not make causal claims.
 Future work should thus seek to validate our results in controlled experiments.
-Second, while experiments show that crowds can achieve a high level of accuracy when fact-checking social media content \citeeg{Allen.2020b}, it is obligatory to further investigate which social media users carry out fact checks and to what extent manipulation attempts pose challenges.
-Third, it is a promising to extension to employ topic modeling to study how the virality varies across different topics (\eg, politics, health, entertainment, etc.,) of community fact-checked tweets.
-Fourth, our results are limited to Twitter's Birdwatch platform, which is currently still in a pilot phase.
-Fifth, future research may expand the current investigation by studying the role of (community-based) fact-checking labels on users' sharing behavior.
+Second, our user study evaluates the \emph{perceived} reliability of community-based fact-checks.
+While earlier experimental studies have already shown that crowds can achieve a high level of accuracy when fact-checking social media content \citeeg{Allen.2021}, it is necessary to further investigate the performance of the crowd in the field (\eg, via expert assessments of Birdwatch notes).
+Also, more research is necessary to better understand the role of manipulation attempts, and the conditions under which the wisdom of crowds can be unlocked for fact-checking.
+Third, our study shows that the fact-checking targets in community vs. expert fact-checks differ in terms of their author characteristics (\eg, number of followers).
+Future research should complement this analysis with a fine-grained study of additional characteristics of the fact-checked posts.
+For instance, it is a promising extension to employ topic modeling to study how the virality varies across topics (\eg, politics, health, entertainment, etc.) and other misinformation characteristics (\eg, novelty, believability).
+Fourth, our results are limited to Twitter's Birdwatch pilot.
+As such, the restricted set of Birdwatch contributors might not be representative for the overall user base on Twitter.
+Fifth, the community-created fact-checks in our study were not visible to the vast majority of Twitter users (\ie, only to pilot participants), whereas Twitter's goal is that Birdwatch will be available to everyone on Twitter.
+Future research may expand the current investigation by studying how (community-based) fact-checking \emph{labels} influence users' sharing behavior on social media.